AMzaheri/simulated-av-lane-assist/README.md

 ## C++ Inference Module

-For high-performance model deployment, a dedicated C++ inference module has been developed.
-This module leverages **ONNX Runtime (v1.17.1)** to efficiently load and execute pre-trained ONNX models, such as the PilotNet for lane keeping.
+For high-performance model deployment, a C++ inference module has been developed.
+This module leverages **ONNX Runtime (v1.17.1)** to load and execute pre-trained ONNX models, such as the PilotNet for lane keeping.

-For comprehensive setup, build, and run instructions for the C++ inference application, please refer to its detailed documentation:
+Fo setup, build, and run instructions for the C++ inference application, please refer to its detailed documentation:
 [**`src/cpp/README_inference.md`**](src/cpp/README_inference.md)

 ### Real Image Inference